danylozhornyk/Ucode_Web_Marathon/Usof-backend/README.md

 # Backend Application

 This is a backend application for the USOF application.
 To check the functionality of the backend, please follow these instructions.
+In case of unclear situations DM me in Telegram.

 ## Getting Started